Subject: Backgrounder on Bennett Environmental Inc. Proposal

 tonnes of contaminated soil, sludge and other debris from

 across North America.
-Last year, Bennett announced
+Last year, Bennett announced that they

 would undergo a full environmental assessment, but now they